Kingsbridge Road station (IND Concourse Line)

 The Kingsbridge Road station is an express station on the IND Concourse Line of the New York City Subway.
-Located within the Fordham Manor and Kingsbridge Heights neighborhoods in the Bronx, it is served by the D train at all times and the B train during rush hours only.
+Located within the Fordham Manor and Kingsbridge Heights neighborhoods in the Bronx, it is served by the D train at all times and the B train weekdays only.
 It has three tracks and two island platforms.

 History

 This station was built as part of the IND Concourse Line, which was one of the original lines of the city-owned Independent Subway System (IND).
 The route of the Concourse Line was approved to Bedford Park Boulevard on June 12, 1925 by the New York City Board of Transportation.
 Construction of the line began in July 1928.
 The station opened on July 1, 1933, along with the rest of the Concourse subway.

+Elevators at the station opened in December 2014, making it compliant with the Americans with Disabilities Act of 1990.
+The Metropolitan Transportation Authority announced in 2024 that it would replace the station's existing waist-high turnstiles with taller, wide-aisle turnstiles.

 Station layout

 The station has three tracks and two island platforms.
 The tile band in this station is Marine Blue and vent chambers are also present.
 White walls exist at the two northernmost platform staircases to the Kingsbridge Road exit.
 It is not known why they were built.

 The station was renovated to comply with ADA standards, with one elevator from each platform to the Kingsbridge Road mezzanine underneath it, and another from the mezzanine to the northeast corner of the Concourse and Kingsbridge Road.
-The elevators were opened in December 2014.